-- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: Tapiolan Lämpö Oy, phone 020 7505300, service 020 7505300 - to the housing manager: Jarkko Svensk, tel.
-020 7308311 - Contact the emergency number if needed 112. - Main water shutoff: In the heat distribution room - Heat distribution room: In building A - Electricity switchboard: In building A
+- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: Tapiolan Lämpö, phone 020 7505380 - Contact the emergency number if needed 112. - Main water shutoff: In the bicycle storage in the corridor between the doors, heat distribution room - Electricity switchboard: The back of the house, at the bottom of the spiral staircase, inside the gym